Policy statement

 In particular, it can be tempting to blend the recording of emerging concerns in to an existing piece of adult safeguarding work in the interests of perceived efficiency.
 The risks of doing this are:

-• If two separate concerns are merged in to a single recording process, this will create a problem in accurately recording prevalence of abuse if there are different findings from the two different concerns.
+- if 2 separate concerns are merged in to a single recording process, this will create a problem in accurately recording prevalence of abuse if there are different findings from the 2 different concerns

-• We know from our quality assurance of adult safeguarding enquiries that when two or more concerns are merged in to a single process, there is a significant risk that one or more of the issues gets lost and the risks relating to that issue may be not well understood or managed.
+- we know from our quality assurance of adult safeguarding enquiries that when 2 or more concerns are merged in to a single process, there is a significant risk that 1 or more of the issues gets lost and the risks relating to that issue may be not well understood or managed

-• We know from experience that should there be a subsequent process such as a complaint, Coroner's Inquest or Safeguarding Adults Review, that it is exponentially more difficult to account for the decisions we made and actions we have taken when the records of two or more issues are blended.
+- we know from experience that should there be a subsequent process such as a complaint, Coroner's Inquest or Safeguarding Adults Review, that it is exponentially more difficult to account for the decisions we made and actions we have taken when the records of 2 or more issues are blended.
 Any efficiencies that were hoped for can be lost multiple times over in the efforts needed to respond to those processes in such circumstances

 When further concerns arise in relation to the same adult